Installment sale: Impact

 Installment sales are a valuable tool to help sellers defer tax.
 As with any other seller financing, however, the seller is generally at risk with respect to the buyer's creditworthiness or ability to manage the asset.
 The seller may often retain a lien against the property to secure payment of the installment obligation, which itself may or may not be evidenced by a promissory note.

 The installment sale allows buyers to obtain an asset such as real estate without bank financing.
 The seller is then at risk of buyer default and the consequential repossession/foreclosure of the asset.

 Alternatives

-A sales method called the Structured sale, also known as the Ensured Installment Sale and a Monetized Installment Sale, are variations of the traditional installment sale and is intended to protect the seller completely from the risk in connection with the buyer's creditworthiness.
-A specialized installment sale is known as the Installment Sale Trust is a form of IRC section 453 and offers unique advantages that a traditional installment sale does not; such as diversification, liquidity, and typically are longer in the term.
+Sales methods called the structured sale, ensured installment sale, or monetized installment sale are variations of the traditional installment sale and are intended to protect the seller completely from the risk in connection with the buyer's creditworthiness.
+A specialized installment sale is known as the installment sale trust is a form of IRC section 453 and offers unique advantages that a traditional installment sale does not; such as diversification, liquidity, and typically are longer in the term.